How to measure your marketing

 2. Ensure you have tracking measures in place

-I've worked with so many clients that haven't tracked their marketing, making it very difficult to assess what marketing has worked and what hasn't.
+We've worked with so many clients that haven't tracked their marketing, making it tricky to assess what marketing has worked and what hasn't.
 On the most basic level, track your website and social media activity to determine how many visitors you're getting a month, how they are finding you and how engaged they are.
+And don't be afraid to ask customers how they found out about you and record this.

 Google Analytics contains a wealth of data on your website, so create your own free account to get started.
 You can find out the traffic to your site on any given period, the number of repeat visits, the channels that people have come from to find you, how long people are spending on your site and the most common pages they visit.